FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 3. The OHIP system itself is working against you

-Over 1 million OHIP claims are flagged per year.
-Approximately 58,000 claims face delays or denials — the equivalent of 58,000 patient visits worth of physician time spent chasing payments.
-The claims processing platform dates to the 1980s.
+Over 1.16 million OHIP claims are flagged for manual review per year — and the OMA estimates at least 58,000 additional patient visits could take place each year if OHIP claim-processing issues were resolved.
+The claims processing platform dates to the 1980s, flagged by the Auditor General in both 2016 and 2025 as inadequate.
 FHO+’s new hourly billing codes are submitted through this same system — with new risks around hour-limit rejections, documentation disputes, and the 90-day stale-date rule.
-Source: OMA “Let’s Fix OHIP” campaign; Ontario Auditor General reports
+Source: Ontario Auditor General 2025 Annual Report; OMA “Let’s Fix OHIP” campaign

 Transparent pricing.
 You profit first.